RaminHasibi/GraphFeatureAutoencoder/README.md

 pip install -r requirements.txt
 ```

-you can run the experiments using the run.py file.
+You can run the experiments using the run.py file.

+Different options for different experiments are available in the options.py.